sty00A4/proc/README.md

 # Proc
-An interpreted programming language, implementing concepts of rules and containers.
+An interpreted programming language, implementing the concepts of rules and containers.

 ## Types
 `any` - all types